personium/ansible/3-server_unit/How_to_generate_Self-signed_Unit_Certificate.md

 ### Summary

 Though there are several option to generate the certificate, this time we generate it by self-signing.
-Generally, self-signed unit certificate can't be used in public, so this procedure should be used only in preparing private personium.io unit.
+Generally, self-signed unit certificate can't be used in public, so this procedure should be used only in preparing private Personium unit.